precice/su2-adapter/README.md

 1. `PRECICE_ROOT`: Location of preCICE (top-level directory)
 2. `SU2_HOME`: Location of SU2 (top-level directory)

+It is recommended to set these variables permanently in your ~/.bashrc (Linux) or ~/.bash_profile (Mac).
 After setting these variables the script *su2AdapterInstall* can be run from the directory, in which it is contained:

 ```
     ./su2AdapterInstall